IrisChase/IVD/README.md

 Remorial classes are a way of defining a "composite" element.
 You define the class as normal, and then attach "remoras" (get it?) which are just a special kind of element to it.
 Whenever an element derives from this class, a copy of each remora is also spun up as well, facilitating reuse of complex elements.

-And the syntax is only minimally different from normal:
+And the syntax is quite simple:

     same example but with remoras instead.